Program options for chemistry majors

 Click on one of the following links to see the required courses for an emphasis

-The Undergraduate Bulletin 2011-2013 lists requirements for Professional Chemistry, Professional Biochemistry, Biomolecular Science, Secondary Education, and the Healthcare Emphases.
+The Undergraduate Bulletin 2015-2017 lists requirements for Professional Chemistry, Professional Biochemistry, Biomolecular Science, and Secondary Education Emphases.